-"[G-d told Moshe, 'All those... who did not listen to My voice] will not see the land that I swore to their fathers.'"
+"[Hashem told Moshe,] 'If they will see the land that I have sworn to give their forefathers! - and all who anger Me shall not see it."
 (14:23)

 (The overwhelming majority of the Jewish people accepted the other spies' conclusions, threatening to kill Calev and Yehoshua for differing.
 Since the people demonstrated that they lacked the faith in G-d necessary to enable them to conquer and live in the Land of Israel, G-d informed Moshe that this generation would have to die in the desert.
 Only the next generation would enter the Promised Land.)
 The generation of the Exodus did not work hard enough to learn from the Divine miracles they witnessed.
-They therefore remained subject to their "slave mentality" - the assumption that reality is enslaved to the laws of nature, and that G-d is unwilling or incapable of overriding them whenever He chooses.
+They therefore remained subject to their "slave mentality" the assumption that reality is enslaved to the laws of nature, and that G-d is unwilling or incapable of overriding them whenever He chooses.